agylia/public-api/README.md

 The optional `awardMode` attribute supports the following values:

  - Manual - use this mode to award an arbitrary certification.
- - Award -  use this mode to award a certification to a user for the first time.
+ - Award -  use this mode to award a certification to a user for the first time, and where you wish to use Agylia's certification renewal features.
  - Renew -  use this mode when renewing a certification previously awarded to a user.

 ##### Return Codes